159th Liaison Squadron

 The 159th Liaison Squadron is an inactive United States Air Force unit.
 It was last assigned to V Fighter Command, and was inactivated on 31 May 1946 at Itami Airfield, Japan.

 The squadron was a World War II Air Commando unit, primarily seeing combat during the Philippines Campaign (1944–45) with the 3d Air Commando Group.
-Flying unarmed Stinson L-5 Grasshopper and UC-64A Norseman light aircraft, the squadron flew courier and aerial reconnaissance missions and dropped munitions and supplies to American and Philippine forces fighting in the Battle of Luzon.
+Flying unarmed Stinson L-5 Sentinel and UC-64A Norseman light aircraft, the squadron flew courier and aerial reconnaissance missions and dropped munitions and supplies to American and Philippine forces fighting in the Battle of Luzon.

 History

 Origins and training

 The unit was activated on 1 March 1944 at Cox Field, Paris, Texas under Second Air Force. after a brief time for organization, the squadron was moved to Pounds Field, near Tyler, Texas.
 Upon arrival, the squadron was composed of 109 enlisted and 12 officer personnel.
 At Pounds, the squadron was equipped with the Stinson L-5 Sentinel, single engine light observation aircraft and on 1 May it was designated as a Commando squadron, being assigned to the 3d Air Commando Group.

 After a period of training, the squadron was reassigned to Statesboro Army Airfield on 1 June where it joined with the 157th and 160th Liaison Squadrons which had been organized at Brownwood Army Air Field, Texas.
 There it found the 341st Airdrome Squadron, which would serve as the service organization for all of the Liaison Squadrons.
 The first part of the month of June was spent in setting up the squadron at its new location.
 Thirty-two L-5 and three UC-64A aircraft were available for flying during the month.
 Emphasis was continually placed upon short field landings, minimum altitude cross-country flights and formation flying.
 Training was brought up to date in camouflage, medical subjects and intelligence.
 Classes in code, blinker, the actual reading of panels from the air, and first aid continued during the month, increasing the proficiency of the pilots in these subjects.